Search for Important Questions

 1. How does Philosophy and religion influence the Education system?

-2. What were the aims of Education in Ancient India?
+2. What is the role of the State in Education?

 1. Explain the art of Education in relation to Philosophy.